 The Active Fund inherited active members' accrued liabilities from its predecessor pension arrangements, but no pensioner or deferred pensioner liabilities.
 In 1996 it transferred to the Environment Agency and became the Environment Agency Active Pension Fund.

 The EAPF is now a multi-employer Fund: Environment Agency, Natural Resource Wales (NRW) and Shared Services Connected Limited (SSCL).
-It is open to all eligible Environment Agency employees.
+It is open to all eligible Environment Agency employees, but is closed to new employees of NRW and SSCL.
 The EAPF is also responsible for administering some unfunded benefit payments.